-UHS provides medication management of common mental health issues, including:
+UHS clinicians provide medication management of common mental health issues, including:

 - Evaluation of anxiety, depression, eating disorders, and sleep disorders